-Following the ownership change of the Tropicana Las Vegas, the Company has a total federal net operating loss carry-forwards and general business credit carryforwards in the amount of \$171.6 million for the year ended December 31, 2016, which will expire on various dates from 2029 through 2034.
-These tax attributes are subject to limitations under the Internal Revenue Code and underlying Treasury Regulations, however we believe it is more likely than not that the benefit from these tax attributes will not be realized.
-In the recognition of this risk, we have provided a full valuation allowance on the deferred tax assets related to these net operating and general business credit carryforwards.
-In the event our assumptions change, which allows the Company to realize these acquired tax attributes, the benefits related to any reversal of the valuation allowance on the deferred tax assets as of December 31, 2016, will be recognized as a reduction of income tax expense.
+Following the ownership change of the Tropicana Las Vegas, the Company has a total federal net operating loss carry-forwards in the amount of \$143.4 million for the year ended December 31, 2017, which will expire on various dates from 2029 through 2034.
+These tax attributes are subject to limitations under the Internal Revenue Code and underlying Treasury Regulations, however we believe it is more-likely-than-not that the benefit from these tax attributes will be realized.

-For state income tax reporting, the Company has gross state net operating loss carry-forwards aggregating approximately \$220.9 million available to reduce future state income taxes, primarily for the Commonwealth of Pennsylvania and the States of Missouri, New Mexico, Maine and Ohio localities as of December 31, 2016.
-The tax benefit associated with these net operating loss carry-forwards is approximately \$10.4 million.
-Due to statutorily limited operating loss carry-forwards and income and loss projections in the applicable jurisdictions, a full valuation allowance has been recorded to reflect the net operating losses which are not presently expected to be realized.
-If not used, substantially all the carry-forwards will expire at various dates from December 31, 2017 to December 31, 2036.
+For state income tax reporting, the Company has gross state net operating loss carry-forwards aggregating approximately \$478.3 million available to reduce future state income taxes, primarily for the Commonwealth of Pennsylvania and the States of Missouri, New Mexico, Maine, Illinois, and Ohio localities as of December 31, 2017.
+The tax benefit associated with these net operating loss carry-forwards is approximately \$28.7 million.
+Due to statutorily limited operating loss carry-forwards and income and loss projections in the applicable jurisdictions, a valuation allowance has been recorded to reflect the net operating losses which are not presently expected to be realized in the amount of \$28.3 million.
+If not used, substantially all the carry-forwards will expire at various dates from December 31, 2018 to December 31, 2037.